ashaytamhane/mlnotes/README.md

 ## Getting Started

-These are notes prepared for myself.
-Feel free to use them if you find them useful.
 In general, the code here will be used to augment my blog yabds.com

 ### Using the code